Swakopmund dominate first match of 2024 league

 The thrilling opening encounter set the stage for an exciting season ahead.

 The National Bowls League for 2024 kicked off with a fascinating match between Walvis Namib Park and Swakopmund Bowls Club last weekend at the latter’s artificial court.
+Throughout the game, players displayed skill and technicality as players from the two neighbouring towns engaged in a fierce yet respectful competition.

 Players executed calculated shots and placements at each end to obtain the upper hand in the fierce coastal derby.